Diocese of Cheyenne: 1900 to 1950

-On June 10, 1902, Pope Leo XIII appointed James Keane from the Archdiocese of St. Paul as the third bishop of Cheyenne.
+In 1902, Leo XIII appointed James Keane from the Archdiocese of St. Paul as the third bishop of Cheyenne.
 Keane came to Wyoming at a time of increasing population and economic expansion.
 Keane successfully recruited priests to serve in the diocese.
 The diocese was incorporated according to Wyoming law.
 The diocesan parishes were also incorporated, with the bishop, the pastor and two lay trustees serving as a corporate board for each parish.

-Keane was successful in his appeals to the newly formed Catholic Church Extension Society for funds to expand the church across the state.
-He also directed the building of Cheyenne's St. Mary's Cathedral and a new episcopal residence.
+The newly formed Catholic Church Extension Society in Chicago, Illinois, provided Keane with funds to expand the Catholic presence across Wyoming.
+He also directed the building of St. Mary's Cathedral in Cheyenne and a new episcopal residence.
 The cathedral was dedicated in 1909.
-He served as bishop for nine years in Cheyenne before being named archbishop of the Archdiocese of Dubuque in 1911.
+Keane was named archbishop of Dubuque in 1911.

-On January 19, 1912, Reverend Patrick McGovern from the Diocese of Omaha was appointed the fourth bishop of Cheyenne by Pope Pius X. On August 2, 1947, Reverend Hubert Newell of the Archdiocese of Denver was appointed as coadjutor bishop of the Diocese of Cheyenne to assist McGovern by Pope Pius XII.
+In 1912, Patrick McGovern from Omaha was appointed the fourth bishop of Cheyenne by Pope Pius X.The first parish in Casper was St. Anthony of Padua, founded by Irish immigrants in 1921.
+In 1930, McGovern opened the Saint Joseph’s Children’s Home, an orphanage in Torrington.
+The diocese in 1937 constructed the Chapel of the Sacred Heart on Jackson Lake in Grand Teton National Park for the use of park visitors in the summer.In 1947, Hubert Newell of the Archdiocese of Denver was appointed as coadjutor bishop of Cheyenne.